societe-generale/arch-unit-gradle-plugin/README.md

 Using a plugin brings a way to manage the rules through build configuration and to easily share and enforce architecture rules across projects.

+Latest version of the plugin is available on https://plugins.gradle.org/plugin/com.societegenerale.commons.arch-unit-gradle-plugin

 To use the plugin, your `build.gradle` require these changes:

 1. Declare the dependency to the plugin :